Eight Forest Lane

 Instructions

-• Preheat the oven to 180°C and line a tray with baking paper.
-Place the salmon fillets on the tray and spoon over some of the teriyaki sauce over the top of each.
-Bake the salmon for approximately 10 minutes or until just cooked through.
-Using a fork, gently break up the salmon and mix through the sauce remaining on the tray.
+• Preheat the oven to 180°C (350°F) and line a baking tray with baking paper.
+Place the salmon fillets on the tray and spoon some of the teriyaki sauce over the top of each fillet.
+Bake for approximately 10 minutes, or until the salmon is just cooked through.
+Using a fork, gently flake the salmon and mix it with any sauce left on the tray.

 Notes